What is music therapy?

 Tuning fork therapy

 Also known as binaural beats, this method stimulates the brain into a specific state using pulsing sound to encourage your brain waves to align to the frequency of the beat.
-It’s supposed to help induce enhanced focus, entranced state, relaxation, or sleep.
-Though more research is needed, there’s some evidence that audible brainwave entrainment reduces anxiety, pain, symptoms of premenstrual syndrome, and improves behavioral problems in children.
+It’s supposed to help induce enhanced focus, entranced state, relaxation, and sleep.
+Though more research is needed, there’s some

 - anxiety disorders